Oneiben/2d-drone-rl-navigation/README.md

 ### Reward Function

 The reward function encourages efficient gate navigation:
-- **Positive Reward** Given when the quadrotor successfully passes through a gate or moves toward it.
+- **Positive Reward**: Given when the quadrotor successfully passes through a gate or moves toward it.
-- **Negative Reward** Assigned for collisions with obstacles or moving away from the gate.
+- **Negative Reward**: Assigned for collisions with obstacles or moving away from the gate.

 ---